yiisoft/yii2-docker/README.md

 ## FAQ

-- We do not officially support Alpine images due to numerous issues with PHP requirements and because framework tests are not passing.
+- We do not officially support Alpine images, due to numerous issues with PHP requirements and because framework tests are not passing.